Can Grandparents Have Visitation Rights?

 Asking the Courts for Visitation Rights

 As a grandparent, it is within your rights under California law to ask the courts for visitation rights to see your grandchildren.
-To begin the petition process, contact a family law attorney and explain your situation.
+To begin the petition process, contact a family law attorney in Sacramento and explain your situation.
 The attorney will be able to complete and file the appropriate paperwork to petition the courts for visitation rights.
 If there is already an open case between the grandchild’s parents, such as a divorce case, you may be able to ask for visitation under an existing case.
 If not, you must file a new petition from scratch.

 In general, a grandparent cannot request visitation rights if the parents of the children are still married.
 However, there are a few exceptions, such as if the parents are living separately, if their whereabouts are unknown, if the child does not live with either parent, or if a stepparent has adopted the grandchild.